Frequently Asked Questions

 What should I wear / bring?

-Water bottle, held in a waist pack is ideal.
+Water bottle, ideally in a waist pack.

 Lightweight stretchy long pants or capris, shorts.